 The primary component is a spectroscopic binary star, Taygeta A. The star is a blue-white subgiant with the stellar classification B6IV.
 Its components have magnitudes of 4.6 and 6.1 and are separated by 0.012 seconds of arc.
 The two stars complete an orbit around each other every 1,313 days.
 Taygeta A has an 8th magnitude companion, Taygeta B, separated by 69 arc seconds.

 Pleione – 28 Tauri (BU Tauri)

 Pleione is a binary star in the Pleiades cluster.
 It has a visual magnitude of 5.048 and is approximately 392 light years distant.
-It is difficult to see with the naked eye because it lies close to the brighter Atlas.
+It is difficult to see with the unaided eye because it lies close to the brighter Atlas.

 Pleione has the stellar classification B8Ivpe.
 It is s hot class B star and a classical Be star, one with prominent emission lines of hydrogen in its spectrum.
-It is an extremely fast rotator and rotates close to its breakup velocity.
+It is an exceptionally fast rotator and rotates close to its breakup velocity.
 The star is about 190 times brighter than the Sun.

 Pleione is a Gamma Cassiopeiae type variable star, showing variations in luminosity between magnitude 4.8 and 5.5.
 It has the variable star designation BU Tauri.

 The star was named after the mythological Pleione, the daughter of Tethys and Oceanus and mother of the Hyas, Hyades and Pleiades.